 So how do you test for external tibial rotation?

-Thankfully, it can also be corrected through strengthening, stretching and releasing muscles involved in the misalignment, which we will include in a later section.
+The good news is that this can be corrected through strengthening, stretching and releasing muscles involved in the misalignment, which we will include in a later section.

 4. Duck Feet Caused by Lack of Ankle Mobility